Summary: St Oswald, king and martyr. ~

 Expansion and death

 Oswald united Bernicia and Deira into his one kingdom of Northumbria.
 He married Cyneburga, daughter of Cynegils, king of Wessex, whose baptism Oswald sponsored.
-Perhaps because his expansionist policies, Oswald ran into opposition and after only eight years at the age of 38 he was killed by Penda, king of Mercia, at the battle of Maserfield (identified as Oswestry ossi2in Shropshire).
+Perhaps because his expansionist policies, Oswald ran into opposition and after only eight years at the age of 38 he was killed by Penda, king of Mercia, at the battle of Maserfield (identified as Oswestry in Shropshire).
 Bede says that as he fell, he was heard to pray for the souls of those who died with him.
 Oswald’s body was mutilated in sacrifice to Woden, but his members were recovered.
 It was said his head was brought to and rests in Durham Cathedral, but there are claims that there are four heads of St Oswald on continental Europe!

-Memorial church at Heavenfield
+Memorial Church at Heavenfield

 A Church of Saint Oswald (c/f Image above) stands on the location of the wooden cross left by Oswald at Heavenfield, the night before the battle.
-It is visible from the B6318 Military Road that runs alongside the Roman Wall.
+It is visible from the B6318 Military Road that runs alongside the Roman Wall